rescript-association/genType/README.md

 `genType` lets you to use [Reason](https://reasonml.github.io/) values from JavaScript idiomatically.
 In particular, [ReasonReact](https://reasonml.github.io/reason-react/) components.
 Also, if you're using JavaScript components from Reason, it can check their type.

-This article describes how to use `genType` as part of a strategic migration strategy: [Adopting Reason: strategies, dual sources of truth, and why genType is a big deal](https://medium.com/p/c514265b466d).
+This article describes how to use `genType` as part of a migration strategy: [Adopting Reason: strategies, dual sources of truth, and why genType is a big deal](https://medium.com/p/c514265b466d).

 The implementation performs a type-directed transformation of Reason programs after [bucklescript](https://github.com/BuckleScript/bucklescript) compilation.
 The transformed programs operate on data types idiomatic to JS.
 For example, a Reason function operating on a Reason record `{x:3}` (which is represented as `[3]` at runtime) is mapped to a JS function operating on the corresponding JS object `{x:3}`.